Rain Effect: Promotion

-Rain began promoting the album with an interview and performances of "LA SONG" and "Marilyn Monroe" on The Cultwo Show on SBS Power FM.

-Rain began promoting his comeback album on various music programs, starting on the January 9, 2014, broadcast of Mnet's M!
-Countdown.
-This was followed by performances on KBS's Music Bank, MBC's Music Core, SBS's The Music Trend and SBS MTV's The Show.
-He performed a special stage at the Golden Disk Awards.
+Rain began promoting the album with an interview and performances of "La Song" and "Marilyn Monroe" on The Cultwo Show on SBS Power FM.
+Rain began promoting his comeback album on various music programs, starting on the January 9, 2014, broadcast of Mnet's M Countdown.
+This was followed by performances on KBS's Music Bank, MBC's Music Core, SBS's Inkigayo and SBS MTV's The Show.
+He performed a special stage at the Golden Disc Awards.

-Along with music program performances, Rain will be having a musical showcase broadcast on Mnet on January 9, the same day as his M!
-Countdown comeback.
+Along with music program performances, Rain held a musical showcase.
 Mnet began teasing the special by releasing two trailers leading up to the special.
-The special comeback show titled RAIN COMEBACK SPECIAL: RAIN EFFECT at the CJ E&M Studio on January 8, 2014, performing his brand-new songs including "30 SEXY", "LA SONG", "Marilyn Monroe", and "Dear Mama, Don't Cry".
-The show was recorded in private, and aired through the cable channel Mnet on January 9, 2014, at 7:30 pm KST.

-On KBS's You Hee-yeol's Sketchbook, Rain performed "30 SEXY" and "LA SONG", alongside his previous hits "It's Raining", "Rainism" and "How To Avoid The Sun".
+He held the special comeback show at the CJ E&M Studio on January 8, 2014, where he performed his brand-new songs.
+The show was recorded in private, and aired through the cable channel Mnet on January 9.
+On KBS's You Hee-yeol's Sketchbook, Rain performed "30 Sexy" and "La Song", alongside his previous hits "It's Raining", "Rainism" and "How to Avoid the Sun".